 - A clearly defined target audience should be associated with a specific call-to-action and distribution plan.
 Target audiences could include millions of people, or even a single stakeholder, but should be thoughtfully determined with a specific result in mind.
 Target audience of "everyone" or ages "1-100" will not be considered.

-- Projects must include a measurement of resulting impact and push beyond "vanity metrics" such as shares, likes or social media views to measure on-the-ground impact for ocean health and renewable energy solutions.
+- Projects must include a measurement of resulting impact and push beyond "vanity metrics" such as shares, likes or social media views to measure on-the-ground impact.

 - The project's distribution plan should specify how the video will reach and engage with the target audience, whether through social media, traditional media or in-person events & networks.